 Why Hike Antrona Pass via Heidbodme

 Antrona Pass, on the Swiss-Italian border, was once an important medieval trade route that fell into disuse after a massive landslide in 1642 almost wiped out the village of Antronapianna on the Italian side.
 Today the pass offers a pleasant refuge from the crowded viewpoints around the Saas Valley.
-Here there are no ski lifts, huts or cafes instead the pass retains a remote, wild feeling with extended views of the Furgg Valley in Switzerland and the high peaks along the south side of the Troncone Valley in Italy.
+Here there are no ski lifts, huts or cafes.
+Instead the pass retains a remote, wild feeling with extended views of the Furgg Valley in Switzerland and the high peaks along the south side of the Troncone Valley in Italy.

 Two trails lead to Antrona Pass.
-This hike starts at Heidbodme, a scenic belvedere with panoramic views of the peaks rising along the west side of the Saastal, including the Strahlhorn and Rimpfischhorn towering to the west of the Mattmark area and the peaks forming the cirque around Saas Fee, the Allalinhorn, Alphubel, Taschhorn, Dom and Lenzspitze.
-Directly across the valley are the Mittaghorn and Egginer rising to the south of the Plattjen area.
+This hike starts at Heidbodme, a scenic overlook with panoramic views of the peaks rising along the west side of the Saastal, including the Strahlhorn and Rimpfischhorn towering to the west of the Mattmark area and the peaks forming the cirque around Saas Fee, the Allalinhorn, Alphubel, Taschhorn, Dom and Lenzspitze.
+Directly across the valley the Mittaghorn and Egginer rise to the south of the Plattjen area.
 The viewpoint, which features a restaurant, small pond and play area, is popular with families.

-From Heidbodme, the trail follows a high route along the Furgg Valley’s steep northeastern slopes, rising and falling to circumvent ridges and landslides in-route.
+From Heidbodme, the trail follows a high route along the Furgg Valley’s steep eastern slopes, rising and falling to circumvent ridges and landslides in-route.
 Several lookouts along the trail offer great views of the peaks towering above Saas Fee.
 As the trail nears the head of the valley high meadows give way to rocky slopes.
 The final push to the pass navigates a landscape of large rock slabs.